 With the conviction that it is not possible to solve these issues without addressing their root cause, I chose to begin the project by taking a closer look at the history of the Netherlands and its links if any to these controversial issues.
 My search led me to William IV (Willem Karel Hendrik Friso, Director General of the VOC and Prince of Orange-Nassau, the first hereditary stadtholder of all the United Provinces, the VOC (United Dutch East India Company) – “the world’s first Capitalist, Multinational, Stock issuing Company” and the Dutch Golden Age, who together are intertwined in our shared history.
-This important period of Dutch history, also connected to seventeenth-century American Colonial history, nearly 400 years of Indonesian Colonial history, the Caribbean Colonial history and other Dutch Colonies in: India, Africa, America, Asia, South East Asia, South America, New Holland (Australia), as well as 50 years of Domination of World Trade through Centralised Corporate Governance, State sponsored Intercontinental Trade through the VOC, which included Military support, Monopoly, Violence, Trade Wars, Slavery, Genocide, Globalisation, Capitalism, Conquest and Apartheid in South Africa just to mention a few, is part of World History as well as European History and the global power struggle between England and the Dutch Republic.
+This important period of Dutch history, also connected to 17th century American Colonial history, Australia, India, nearly 400 years of the colonisation of Indonesia, colonisation of: the Americas, South Asia and Africa, Slavery, Opium wars in China, Capitalism, Plunder, Genocide, Human Zoos, Racism, Exploitation, Environmental Degradation, Dispossession, as well as 50 years of Domination of World Trade through Centralised Corporate Governance, State sponsored Intercontinental Trade through the VOC, which included Military support, Monopoly, Violence, Trade Wars, Ethnocide and Apartheid, is vital in understanding the aftermath of the global power struggle between England and the Dutch Republic.

 The VOC offers a chilling example of what has happened in the past when cooperations become more powerful than states.
 It is because of this, that the VOC (United Dutch East India Company), serves as a lens through which to explore the much larger economic and social forces that shaped the formation of European Global/Colonial Empires.
 Making all modern-day corporations the ‘direct descendants’ of the VOC model, as a result of their 17th-century “institutional innovations and business practices” that laid the foundations for the rise of giant global corporations.
 Aside from this it also serves as a cautionary tale all too relevant to the modern world’s current political and economic situation.